Northstowe Community Forum

 What is the latest on the Civic Hub?

 The Civic Hub will provide health, library and community space.
 Progress has been hampered as key partners have dealt with the pandemic.
-However consultants have helped draw together a blueprint of requirements for the building and a report is expected shorted.
+However consultants have helped draw together a blueprint of requirements for the building and a report is expected shortly.
 Once approved by elected members further progress can be made.

 Any updates on missing post?